-Now that the English version of my book is on its way, there is a lot of contact with my other home country: South Africa.
+Since I published The Dr. Ludidi Method, there is a lot of contact with my other home country: South Africa.
 Food is of course a topic that pops up every time I have a conversation with the "other side".
-At the moment, a physical trip to that side of the world is unfortunately not possible due to corona.
+At the moment, a physical trip to that side of the world is unfortunately still not possible due to corona virus regulations.
 But if you're a fan of delicious food and descent portion sizes, you should definitely put Mzantsi on your bucket list.
 Boy, they can cook!
 But I have to admit, often with a lot of salt.
 Perhaps that is exactly the reason why it is so tasteful.
 What worries me a bit is the ever growing number of people with health problems out there, including high blood pressure, which is actually a phenomenon we see on a global scale.

-Salt is one of the culprits here and there.
-And it is quite a difficult one because, although salt has been used for centuries as a preservative and for seasoning, it has also caused a lot of health problems in recent decades: I'm talking about high blood pressure.
+Salt (processed) might be one of the culprits overseas, as well as here.
+And it is quite a difficult one because, although salt has been used for centuries as a preservative and for seasoning, it has also been accused form causing a lot of health problems in recent decades: I'm talking about high blood pressure.

 High blood pressure: who has it?

 In my practice I see that almost half of my clients (ranging from (top) athletes to obese people) come in with a high blood pressure.
 I repeat: half of all clients!
 This reflects a global trend in which we see that between 20% to even 60% of a country's population is affected by hypertension [1,2]!